MohamedAitouna/SpringBoot/README.md

 ## 3- Users
 Users

-Development environment should includes JDK 11+
+Development environment should includes JDK 11+, MySql

 ### mvn spring-boot:run
 to run the application at Port 8090